-Hodgkin's disease was once believed to be incurable, but tremendous advancements in treatment have led to 5-year survival of about 85%.
-Even patients with advanced (Stage III-IV) disease have a 5-year survival around 70-75%.
+Hodgkin's disease was once believed to be incurable, but tremendous advancements in treatment have led to 5-year survival rates of about 85%.
 The type and duration of treatment depends on the stage of Hodgkin's lymphoma, whether it is favorable or unfavorable, and if it is NLP Hodgkin's.
 Most often, however, a combination of both chemotherapy and radiation is used.
 The following discussion of specific treatments will explain more based on stage and other prognostic information.

 Early stage (Stage I-II), favorable